Download Printer Friendly Version

 Is nuclear imaging (PET or SPECT) safe?

-Many medical procedures have side effects and risks; the same is true of nuclear medicine diagnostic tests such as PET (Positron Emission Tomography) and SPECT (Single Photon Emission Computerized Tomography).
+Many medical procedures have side effects and risks; the same is true for nuclear medicine diagnostic tests such as PET (Positron Emission Tomography) and SPECT (Single Photon Emission Computerized Tomography).
 Each procedure takes a certain amount of radiation to perform appropriately.
 Used in the right way for the right patient at the right time, nuclear medicine is very safe—the benefits of the procedure very far outweigh the potential risks.

 Is PRRT safe?